jimenezkgabriel/SBA-4/README.md

     Lots of Google, MDN, and W3CSchools.
 Oh and Bootstrap documentation.
 3. What you would improve if given more time.
     Maybe update the status of a task within the list to become overdue when the page reloads after the deadline date passes

+    In GitHub Pages, might need to refresh a few times before the local storage kicks in